qteatime/kate/docs/source/user/manual/intro/emulator.rst

 Kate buttons
 ''''''''''''

-Kate has 12 digital input buttons which are used to control most games.
+Kate has 10 digital input buttons which are used to control most games (plus 2 digital input buttons that are special for the OS).
 In the emulator you can:

 **Use the virtual buttons**